fgyimah/the-shop/README.md

 - Yarn v1.22.0 or higher
 - Firebase account

-To begin the project is development mode
+To begin the project in development mode

 - Install NodeJS and Yarn
 - Clone the repository from the Github URL